GSA/digitalgov.gov/content/authors/18f-team/_index.md

 first_name: "18F"
 last_name: "Team"

-# Pronoun preference — we strive to be inclusive, and don’t want to make assumptions on a person’s first name (be it a gender-neutral name, or is one more common in languages other than English).
-Learn more http://www.MyPronouns.org
-# List your pronoun(s) if you want them displayed alongside your name.
-Leave it blank and we'll use just your name.
-# See https://uwm.edu/lgbtrc/support/gender-pronouns/ for a list of pronouns
-# Examples: they/them, she/her, or he/him
-pronoun: ""

 # slug — the specific user-id for an author.
 slug: 18f-team

-# if you include an email address, it will be displayed on your profile page
-email: ""

-# Bio — keep it under 50 words
-bio: "Since launching in March 2014, 18F has grown from a small group of Presidential Innovation Fellows into a team of almost 60 designers, developers, product managers, researchers, writers, and specialists.
-18F builds effective, user-centric digital services focused on the interaction between government and the people and businesses it serves."

-# Where can people learn more about your agency or program?
-Provide a full URL [e.g. 'https://www.example.gov/']
-bio_url: ""

-# Agency Full Name [e.g. U.S. General Services Administration]
-agency_full_name: ""

 # Agency Acronym [e.g., GSA]
 agency: ""